DIY Home Projects

 I usually know when a fix is over my head and I should call in an expert.
 I know just about anything electrical should be handled by a professional.
 Just two nights ago I went to pull a chewed up extension cord out of the wall and electrocuted myself.
 It was a short quick buzz to my fingertips.
 I grabbed the end with exposed wires.
 Granted I wouldn’t call an electrician to unplug my extension cord, but it does show you why I wouldn’t want to do any electrical fixes around the house myself!

-Here is a short list of things I’ve needed fixed around my houses that required a call in to the professionals: Repairing or replacing my fridge, repairing my roof, replacing window screens, garage door repair, locksmith, water damage, water heater issues, air-conditioning issues, plumbing and tree removal.
+Here is a short list of small DIY projects I’ve needed fixed around my houses that some people would actually do it themselves, but I required a call in to the professionals: Repairing or replacing my fridge, repairing my roof, replacing window screens, garage door repair, locksmith, water damage, water heater issues, air-conditioning issues, plumbing and tree removal.
 I am sure there are more times I have called in a professional to fix something!

 I will call in a professional when it looks like it will take me hours to fix something that a professional can do in less than one hour.
 My time is not worth trying to fix a disposal for 4 hours when a plumber can fix it in less than an hour.
 Last time I tried to DIY to fix a clogged up kitchen sink I ended up popping the pipes off.
 They were fitted instead threaded.
 This meant that all the food, water and waste that was built up in my sink ended up on my kitchen floor.
 I had also just used Liquid Plummer.
 It had bleach in it and bleached my clothes and kitchen rug.
 I was done.
 It was time to call in a professional.

-The DIY Breakdown Pros / Cons of Calling in a Professional
+Small DIY Projects Breakdown of Pros and Cons of Calling in a Professional

 |Saves Time||Costs More Money|